Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Prohibits landing, launching, or operating a drone within town park property except in emergency law enforcement situations or with prior written permission from the Director.
+Prohibits landing, launching, or operating a drone within town park property except in emergency law enforcement situations or with permission from the Director.

 Restrictions

-No flight operations in park property without Director permission or emergency law enforcement authorization
+No drone launch, landing, or operation in town parks without Director approval or in emergency law enforcement situations

 View source